rocky-linux/wiki.rockylinux.org/docs/team/release_engineering/compose/sop_compose_8.md

 ```
 * sync-to-staging.sh
 * sync-to-staging-sig.sh -> Only if sigs are updated
-* prep-staging-X.sh`     -> This is required to ensure the groups, comps, and
+* prep-staging-8.sh`     -> This is required to ensure the groups, comps, and
                             module data stay sane.
 This helps us provide older
                             packages in the repos as well as signs repo metadata.
 * sync-to-prod.sh        -> After the initial testing, it is sent to prod.